 - Lowlights: an odd design for a safe box drawer/shelf in the guest room, a small swimming pool

 Wanderlust Address: 2 Dickson Road, Singapore | Website: Wanderlust

 Wanderlust: the most unique room in a boutique hotel in Singapore

-I stayed at the Wanderlust several years ago and decided to go back because they renovated and upgraded all the rooms.
-So glad I did because the experience this time around is so much better.
+I stayed at the Wanderlust several years ago and decided to return because they renovated and upgraded all the rooms.
+So glad I did because the experience this time was much better.

 With five types of rooms to choose from, I chose the Loft Room.
 It is a 2-storey unit with a compact living room, fully-equipped kitchen, a work desk, and a loft bed.
 It is definitely one of the most unique rooms I’ve stayed in.

 And the boutique hotel is located in Little India, a vibrant area with regional Indian cuisine, colourful wall murals on shophouses, and excellent shopping.
-Plus, it is not far away from Bugis where you can try some of the best Singaporean cuisine.
-But if you don’t want to walk too far for food, there is an onsite restaurant, Kotuwa, serves Michelin-level Sri Lankan food.
+Plus, it is not far from Bugis where you can try some of the best Singaporean cuisine.
+But if you don’t want to walk too far for food, an onsite restaurant, Kotuwa, which serves Michelin-level Sri Lankan food.

 Wanderlust: highlights and lowlights

 - Highlights: good use of space in the loft room, fully-equipped kitchen, close to Rochor MTR station, walking distance to many food places